Divyaraj015-dot/git-documentation/README.md

 #  📗 Git Commands for Beginners #
 A beginner-friendly guide to commonly used Git commands, complete with descriptions and key concepts.
 This documentation is structured for easy sharing and professional presentation.
 ## 🔧 Git Configuration ##
-Set your global Git username.
+1. Set your Git username
 ```bash
 git config --global user.name "Your Name"
 ```

-Set your global Git email.
+2. Set your Git email
 ```bash
 git config --global user.email "your-email@example.com"
 ```

 ## 🛠️ Repository Setup ##
- Initialize a new Git repository in the current directory.
+1. Initialize a new Git repository in the current directory.
 ```bash
 git init
 ```
-Clone a remote repository locally.
+2. Clone a remote repository locally.
  ```bash
 git clone <repository-url>
 ```

-Link your local repo to a remote one.
+3. Add remote repo
 ```bash
 git remote add origin <repository-url>
 ```